leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/24.1.0/usermanual-econnect-m3-part-1.md

 ### User Manual for 24.1.0 is same as 23.2.0

-To view the part-1 user manual click [here](usermanual-econnect-m3-part-1.md).
+To view the part-1 user manual click [here] (usermanual-econnect-m3-part-1.md).